Vegan Sponge Cake

 For the buttercream:

-Place the first cake layer on a plate or cake stand.
+Place the first cake layer upside-down on a plate or cake stand (or level it out with a knife).
 Mix the strawberry jam to loosen it, then spread it over the cake.

 Pipe or spoon your buttercream on top of the jam and use a palette knife to smooth it out, leaving a small gap around the edges to prevent it from spilling out.
-Gently place the second cake layer on top.
+Gently place the second cake layer on top, right side up.

-Sift a small amount of powdered sugar over the top of the cake, cut into slices and enjoy!
+Sift a small amount of icing sugar over the top of the cake, cut into slices and enjoy!

 - Best enjoyed on the day of baking.
-Will last around 3 days if stored in an airtight container and kept at room temperature.
+Will last around 3 days if stored in an airtight container.

-- Store in the fridge and eat within 24 hours if filling with cream of any kind.
+- Instead of buttercream, you can use whipped coconut cream if you don’t mind the flavour.
+Store the cake in the fridge and eat it within 24 hours if you use cream of any kind.